decaffeinate/bulk-decaffeinate/README.md

      leaves a TODO comment to fix any remaining style issues.
   6. All post-decaffeinate changes are committed as a third commit.

+In all generated commits, "Decaffeinate" is used as the author name (but not the email address).
+This makes it clear to people using `git blame` that the file was generated using decaffeinate, and not necessarily authored by the person who happened to run the decaffeinate script.

 If you want to see the full details, the [source code](src/convert.js) should hopefully be fairly readable.